NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 The analysis partition is where NannyML analyzes the data drift and performance characteristics of the monitored model and compares them to the reference partition.
-The analysis partition will usually consist of the latest production data up to a desired point in the past, which needs to be after the point where the reference partition ends.
+The analysis partition will usually consist of the latest production data up to a desired point in the past, which should be after the point where the reference partition ends.
 The analysis partition is not required to have ground truth and associated performance results available.